 In February 2019, the Company entered into a lease agreement for approximately 118,000 square feet of space to develop a cell therapy manufacturing facility in Newark, California.
 The lease term is 188 months beginning November 2020 through July 2036.
 Upon certain conditions, the Company has two ten-year options to extend the lease, both of which are not reasonably assured of exercise.
-The Company has received \$3.0 million of tenant improvement allowances for costs related to the design and construction of certain Company improvements up to March 31, 2022.
+The Company has received \$3.0 million of tenant improvement allowances for costs related to the design and construction of certain Company improvements.

 The Company maintains letters of credit for the benefit of landlords which is disclosed as restricted cash in the condensed consolidated balance sheets.
-Restricted cash related to letters of credit due to landlords was \$6.0 million and \$6.0 million as of March 31, 2022 and December 31, 2021, respectively.
+Restricted cash related to letters of credit due to landlords was \$6.0 million as of September 30, 2022 and December 31, 2021.